Above left: Colonel George McClintock, half-brother to Captain

 Gladys and Henry Bruen's marriage came to a dramatic conclusion after 26 years when she ran off with the Montenegran prince, Milo Petrovic-Njegos, and settled in Roundstone, Co.
 Galway.
 Rathvinden seems to have passed to the Whitely family about this time and was later home to Victor McCalmont.

 From 1993 to 2006, Rathvinden was home to Douglas Gresham, the step-son of C. S. Lewis, and his wife Merrie, who ran it as 'a multi-faceted house ministry including hospitality to people in full-time ministry, counselling and evangelism'.
 After the Greshams moved to Malta, the house was converted by the Grahams into the first five-star guesthouse in Carlow.
 It was back on the market in 2016 with an asking price of €1.6 million.

-With thanks to Stanley Jenkins, Gerry McDermott (Ideal Med Ltd., Hooton), Frank King (formerly of Mount Irwin), Philip Lecane, Joe Gleeson, David Gibson, David and Mary Theroux & the Carlow Rootsweb.
+With thanks to Stanley Jenkins, Gerry McDermott (Ideal Med Ltd., Hooton), Frank King (formerly of Mount Irwin), Philip Lecane, Joe Gleeson, David Gibson, Sean Galvin, David and Mary Theroux & the Carlow Rootsweb.